Paladin Leveling Guide 1 – 60

 Most of your questing will be in Desolace, Arathi Highlands, The Badlands, and Stranglethorn Vale (gank central).
 Look at the maps in the link at the beginning, there are other places as well but the ones I mention will keep you plenty busy.

-In this area you will venture into the Scarlet Monastery.
-This quest line begins in Desolace (at lvl 30) from Brother Anton who is in the upstairs of the Inn in Desolace.
+In this area, you will venture into the Scarlet Monastery.
+This questline begins in Desolace (at level 30) from Brother Anton who is in the upstairs of the Inn in Desolace.
 This is a fun instance, with good quest rewards, and good drops within.
 Most of the good stuff in there has a level 37 requirement to use so you may want to wait until around then to hit the actual Monastery.

-In this range you should be able to make some of the best Eng.
-Items.
-At Eng. skill 200 you make the choice between Gnomish and Goblin eng.
+In this range, you should be able to make some of the best Eng. items.
+At Eng. skill 200 you make the choice between Gnomish and Goblin Eng.
 This choice is not reversible.
 I recommend Gnomish for one key reason, the Gnomish Death Ray.
-Most of stuff Goblin Engs can make can also be used by Gnomish Engs and vice versa.
+Most of the stuff Goblin Engs can make can also be used by Gnomish Engs and vice versa.
 However, the Death Ray is Gnomish only and its just so much better than the Goblin alternative of the Dragon Gun.
 See the Thottbot comments and you see screenshots of crits of up to 5,000.
-You can get this in your mid 30s if you’ve diligently worked on your Eng skill (240 skill needed).
+You can get this in your mid-30s if you’ve diligently worked on your Eng. skill (240 skill needed).
 Around this time you can also get the Net-o-Matic projector which is yet another way to stop runners.
 Then there’s another helpful pet known as the Gnomish Battle Chicken.
 I choose to run around with the Death Ray equipped and either the dragon or chicken in my trinket slots.

 At level 40 proceed to SW Cathedral for your free horse.